Hurricane Dolly (2008): United States

-Elsewhere

 Distant effects included high waves and rip currents throughout the Central and Eastern Gulf Coast.
 One person was killed and at least nine others had to be rescued from Panama City Beach, Florida, as a result of rip currents caused by Dolly.
 The storm contributed to a $2.16 price increase in oil futures in the New York Mercantile Exchange on July 21, although prices fell again after Dolly missed most of the oil rigs in the Gulf.
 The Minerals Management Service indicated that Dolly caused 4.66% of the total oil production and 5.13% of the natural gas production to be shut in.
 The remnants of Dolly also impacted parts of the Midwest, including the states of Illinois, Indiana, Tennessee, and some parts of southern Missouri, causing severe weather reports and some damage of property.

 Mexico

 In Matamoros, Tamaulipas, downed power lines fell on floodwaters and electrocuted one man.
 The hurricane caused 19 colonias to lose electric power, and about 125,000 users lost power the night after Dolly's second landfall.
 111 colonias were flooded, and 50 of those suffered severe flooding.
 The storm also knocked down trees, billboards and traffic signals in the city.
 Soldiers rescued a family trapped in their home near the mouth of the Rio Grande.
 On July 26, the remnant low of Dolly dropped heavy rains on Ciudad Juarez, Chihuahua, causing landslides, flooding, the collapse of a historic church and evacuation of numerous colonias.
 Damage estimates in Mexico are around $300 million (2008 USD).